Autoregressive Language Models are Secretly Energy-Based Models: Insights into the Lookahead Capabilities of Next-Token Prediction: Related work

 \paragraph{GFlowNets.}

-GFlowNets \citep{bengio2021flow,bengio2023gflownet} can be used to learn discrete samplers for amortized probabilistic inference.
+GFlowNets \citep{bengio2021flow,bengio2023gflownet} can be used to perform amortized probabilistic inference \citep{hu2023amortizing}.
 Flow consistency equations play the same role as soft Bellman equations, enabling the design of consistency loss functions \citep{malkin2022trajectory}.
 In fact, recent work has established that GFlowNets can be cast as MaxEnt RL, even in the general DAG setting \citep{tiapkin2024generative}.

 \paragraph{Limitations of teacher forcing.}